 When Is A SWOT Analysis Necessary?

 Students of all ages can benefit from a SWOT analysis at any time.
 There is no set time to take advantage of these studies.
-In fact, the technique can come in handy in preparation for mid-terms or finals.
-While more common among college students, middle school and high school students can benefit as well.
+In fact, the technique can come in handy in preparation for exams at any time.
+While more common among college students, school aged students can benefit as well.

 The technique can be done on the go or in the comfort of your home.